AdamDemirel/arcx-challenge/README.md

 ## QA
 - [ ] Double check all stylistic changes - colors, bgColors, spacing, fontSizes, opacity, layouts, etc
 - [ ] Try to break and find edge cases in functionality
-- [ ] Make sure necessary types are in place
+- [x] Make sure necessary types are in place
 - [ ] Decouple any mixed concerns and decompose complex components + hook logic
 - [ ] Comment any necessary code
-- [ ] If fromDate in params is before today, display error
 - [x] If params are set and no state values synced yet, display loader on button
 - [ ] Fix console errors/warnings
 - [ ] Fix TODOs